rosell-dk/picoQuery/docs/compliance_chart_0.5.0.md

         <issue severity="normal" proof="function">.attr( attributeName, function ) signature is unsupported</issue>
         <issue severity="normal" proof="null_removes">Does not support removing attributes with null</issue>
         <issue severity="low" proof="">Does not implement attrHooks</issue>
+        <issue severity="low" proof="">Most notably attrHook is the one dealing with a problem in IE<=11+, which is that an input loses its value after becoming a radio</issue>
         <issue severity="edgecase" proof="null,undefined,string_class,string_class1">Does not comply in some edge cases</issue>
       </issues>
     </td>